 Why Focus on Theme?

-Our theme is usually birthed in our subconscious but, with some digging, we can usually bring it into our conscious mind.
+Our theme is birthed in our subconscious but, with some digging, we can bring it into our conscious mind.

-Doing this digging* is worthwhile because understanding your theme is vital for the success of your work both at a personal and professional level.
+It's worthwhile doing this digging because understanding your theme is vital for the success of your work both at a personal and professional level.
 Here’s why:

 1. Theme is the map to making your work strong and coherent